Degree pursuing: PhD in biomedical engineering

 What advice would you give to a new student?

-My advice would be to find a balance between the research and the personal life, as this would definitely help to improve your efficiency in research.
+My advice would be to find a balance between your research and your personal life, as this would definitely help to improve your efficiency in research.

 What is your favorite thing about St. Louis?